SciML/ModelingToolkit.jl/README.md

 automatically generate fast functions for model components like Jacobians and Hessians, along with automatically sparsifying and parallelizing the computations.
-Automatic transformations, such as index reduction, can be applied to the model to make it easier for numerical solvers to handle.
+Automatic transformations, such as index reduction, can be applied to the model to make it easier for numerical solvers to handle.test master

 For information on using the package,
 [see the stable documentation](https://docs.sciml.ai/ModelingToolkit/stable/).
 Use the